 These are permanent career positions with reduced and flexible working hours during university semesters to accommodate your studies on a reduced-load basis.
-They include four weeks annual leave, sick leave and superannuation.
+They include annual leave, sick leave and superannuation calculated on a pro-rata basis.

 They are not vacation clerkships; nor are they designed to offer temporary student employment.
 They are unsuited to those attracted to a career in the public or corporate sectors; who yearn to join a multi-national law firm; or people who simply don’t yet know what they want.